Recognizing topological polynomials by lifting trees: Introduction

 To check that the action on the lifting map on the nucleus is the translation indicated in Figure~\ref{fig:nuclei2}, we can use the description of the canonical form for $D_a^{-1}I$, described at the end of Section~\ref{sec:z2+i}.

 \p{Overview of the proof} We give here a summary of the main ideas in the proof of Theorem~\ref{thm:main}.
 Suppose first that $f$ is unobstructed.
 Since $\T_n$ is locally finite, since $\lambda_f$ is simplicial, and since $\lambda_f$ fixes $H_f$, it follows that every vertex of $\T_n$ is pre-periodic under $\lambda_f$.
-In other words, up to passing to a power of $f$ (which does not change $H_f$), every vertex of $\T_n$ is mapped to an invariant tree for $f$ by some iterate $\lambda_f$.
+In other words, up to passing to a power of $f$ (which does not change $H_f$), every vertex of $\T_n$ is mapped to an invariant tree for $f$ by some iterate of $\lambda_f$.
 Poirier gives combinatorial conditions that determine whether or not a tree is the Hubbard tree for a given polynomial \cite{poirier}; we use a version of his conditions to show that an invariant tree for $f$ has distance at most 2 from $H_f$.

-In order to prove our version of Poirier's conditions, we introduce a tool called the Alexander method (Proposition~\ref{prop:alexander}).
-Roughly the Alexander method states that a topological polynomial $f$ is completely determined by its action on any single tree in $(\R^2,P_f)$.
+In order to prove our version of Poirier's conditions, we describe a basic tool for specifying branched covers that we call the Alexander method (Proposition~\ref{prop:alexander}).
+Roughly the Alexander method states that a topological polynomial $f$ is completely determined (up to homotopy $\mathrm{rel}\;P_f$) by its action on any single tree in $(\R^2,P_f)$.
 It is a natural analogue in the context of branched covers of the Alexander method from the theory of mapping class groups \cite[Proposition 2.8]{primer}, which loosely states that a mapping class is determined by its action on a finite set of curves.
+Versions of the Alexander method for topological polynomials have appeared in the literature, e.g. in the work of Bielefeld--Fisher--Hubbard \cite[Theorem 7.8]{BFH}

 In the case that $f$ is obstructed, the proof of Theorem~\ref{thm:main} follows a similar outline.
-One new ingredient is that we consider an augmented complex of trees $\hat \T_n$, so that $\lambda_f$ has a fixed vertex $H_f$, called the Hubbard vertex, as in the unobstructed case.
+One new ingredient is that we consider an augmented complex of trees $\hat \T_n$ to which $\lambda_f$ partially extends, so that $\lambda_f$ has a fixed vertex $H_f$, called the Hubbard vertex, as in the unobstructed case.
 The vertices of $\hat \T_n$ are generalizations of trees called bubble trees, and $\hat \T_n$ contains $\T_n$ as a subcomplex.
 In order to define the Hubbard vertex and to show that it is fixed by $f$, we apply Pilgrim's theory of canonical obstructions \cite{pilgrim03}, and in particular Selinger's topological characterization of canonical obstructions \cite{selinger13}.